BitmasterXor/Delphi_Registry_Editor/README.md

-# 🔧 Delphi Windows Registry Editor
+# 🔧 Delphi Windows Registry Editor (Work In Progress!)

 A powerful and user-friendly Windows Registry Editor built with Delphi, providing a graphical interface for safely viewing and modifying the Windows Registry.